Performance and scalability checklist for Table storage

 - If your application must exceed one of the scalability targets, then create multiple storage accounts and partition your application data across those multiple storage accounts.
 If you use this pattern, then be sure to design your application so that you can add more storage accounts in the future for load balancing.
 Storage accounts themselves have no cost other than your usage in terms of data stored, transactions made, or data transferred.

 - If your application is approaching the bandwidth targets, consider compressing data on the client side to reduce the bandwidth required to send the data to Azure Storage.
-While compressing data may save bandwidth and improve network performance, it can also have negative effects on performance.
+While compressing data might save bandwidth and improve network performance, it can also have negative effects on performance.
 Evaluate the performance impact of the additional processing requirements for data compression and decompression on the client side.
 Keep in mind that storing compressed data can make troubleshooting more difficult because it may be more challenging to view the data using standard tools.

 - If your application is approaching the scalability targets, then make sure that you are using an exponential backoff for retries.
 It's best to try to avoid reaching the scalability targets by implementing the recommendations described in this article.
 However, using an exponential backoff for retries will prevent your application from retrying rapidly, which could make throttling worse.
 For more information, see the section titled Timeout and Server Busy errors.

 Azure Storage load balances as the traffic to your storage account increases, but if the traffic exhibits sudden bursts, you might not be able to get this volume of throughput immediately.
 Expect to see throttling and/or timeouts during the burst as Azure Storage automatically load balances your table.
 Ramping up slowly generally provides better results, as the system has time to load balance appropriately.